geomorillo/AjaxHandler/README.md

 ```

 When using Ajax::error as a response,  the done function on jquery wont catch the
- response you should use the fail method from ajax
+ response, instead you should use the fail method from ajax

 ```
  $.ajax({